Montrose Houston Neighborhood Guide

 Montrose also plays host to festivals, including the four-decade old Houston Greek Festival.
 The Houston Pride Parade and the bi-annual Westheimer Colony Arts Festival used to be held at the neighborhood.

-Here are some of the best places to visit in and around Montrose:
+Here are some of the best places to visit in and around Neartown / Montrose:

 - African Art Room